2023 Best Value Nursing Master's Degree Schools in North Dakota

 Best North Dakota Schools for Affordable Quality for a Master's in Nursing

-Rasmussen University - North Dakota not only placed well in our value ranking, but it is also #3 on our Best Nursing Master’s Degree Schools in North Dakota list.
+Rasmussen University - North Dakota also took the #3 spot in our Best Nursing Master’s Degree Schools in North Dakota rankings.

 UND not only placed well in our value ranking, but it is also #1 on our Best Nursing Master’s Degree Schools in North Dakota list.

-A rank of #3 on this year’s list means University of Mary is a great value for nursing students working on their master’s degree.
+Out of the 3 schools in North Dakota that were part of this year’s ranking, University of Mary landed the # 3 spot on the list.
 UMary is a small private not-for-profit school located in the rural area of Bismarck.

-The average tuition and fees for an in-state graduate student at UMary are $13,304 a year.
+In-state tuition fees for graduate students at UMary are $13,304 per year.

 UMary did well in our overall quality rankings, too.
 It placed #2 on our Best Nursing Master’s Degree Schools in North Dakota list.